Manhunt underway in deadly Istanbul nightclub attack

 Turkish President Recep Tayyip Erdogan released a statement via the semi-official Anadolu agency, offering his condolences to the families of the victims.

-In the statement, he said that those who attack the "serenity" of Turkey were trying to sow "chaos" but that the nation would not allow "this dirty game," by uniting and remaining calm.
+In the statement, he said that those who attack the "serenity" of Turkey were trying to sow "chaos" but that the nation would not allow "this dirty game," and instead would unite and remain calm.

-Pope Francis condemned the attack during his Angelus address in St. Peter's Square Sunday.
-According to a statement released by Father Rosica on behalf of the Vatican Press Office, the Pontiff said the incident left him "deeply saddened."
+Pope Francis condemned the attack during his Angelus address in St. Peter's Square on Sunday.
+According to a statement released by Father Rosica on behalf of the Vatican Press Office, the pontiff said the incident left him "deeply saddened."

 "I express my closeness to the Turkish people," he said.
 "I pray for the many victims and the injured and for the whole nation in mourning, and I ask the Lord to support all people of good will who courageously roll up their sleeves to face the plague of terrorism and the bloody stain that envelops the world with a shadow of fear and bewilderment."

-Russian President Vladimir Putin expressed condolences to Erdogan following the deadly attack in Istanbul and said, "our common duty is to respond decisively to the terrorist aggression," according to a statement released by the Kremlin.
+Russian President Vladimir Putin expressed condolences to Erdogan following the deadly attack in Istanbul and said, "Our common duty is to respond decisively to the terrorist aggression," according to a statement released by the Kremlin.

 Putin also said Russia was and would remain Turkey's ally in the fight against "this evil."